-5.3.1 Specific modifications to the rules for accommodating special circumstances, such as unforeseen problems and/or capabilities of a team's robot, may be agreed upon at the time of the tournament, when a majority of the contestants agree.

-5.3.2 If any of team captains/mentors do not show up to the teams meeting to discuss the problems and the modification to the rules, it is considered as an agreement.
+- 5.3.1 If special circumstances, such as unforeseen problems or capabilities of a robot occur, rules may be modified by the RoboCupJunior Rescue Organizing Committee Chair in conjunction with available Technical Committee and Organizing Committee members, if necessary even during a tournament. - 5.3.2 If any of the team captains/mentors do not show up to the team meetings to discuss the problems and the resulting rule modifications described at 5.3.1, it will be considered as an agreement.

-Code of Conduct
+6. Code of Conduct